minio/minio-js/README.md

 // Destination object name
 const destinationObject = 'my-test-file.txt'

-/* How to do this? exists is always undefined
-// Create the bucket if it doesn't already exist minioClient.bucketExists(bucket, function (err, exists) {
+// Check if the bucket exists
-  if (err) {
-    console.log(err)
-    return
-  }
-})
+// If it doesn't, create it
+const exists = await minioClient.bucketExists(bucket)
 if (exists) {
   console.log('Bucket ' + bucket + ' exists.')
 }
 else {
-*/

-// Create the bucket, default region is us-east-1 await minioClient.makeBucket(bucket, 'us-east-1')
+  await minioClient.makeBucket(bucket, 'us-east-1')
   console.log('Bucket ' + bucket + ' created in "us-east-1".')
+}

-// Set the metadata for the new object var metaData = {
+// Set the object metadata
+var metaData = {
   'Content-Type': 'text/plain',
   'X-Amz-Meta-Testing': 1234,
   example: 5678,
 }

+// Upload the file with fPutObject
-// fPutObject uploads the file and creates an object in the bucket
+// If an object with the same name exists,
-// If the object already exists, it is updated with new data await minioClient.fPutObject(bucket, destinationObject, sourceFile, metaData) console.log('File ' + sourceFile +
+// it is updated with new data await minioClient.fPutObject(bucket, destinationObject, sourceFile, metaData) console.log('File ' + sourceFile +
             ' uploaded as object ' + destinationObject +
-	    ' to bucket ' + bucket)
+	    ' in bucket ' + bucket)
 ```

 #### Run the File Uploader